Pleasanton's Amberwood: 1977–1978 homes & subdivision history

 The model homes were located just off Sutter Gate Avenue, nestled on a quiet cul-de-sac, marked with an “M” on the original tract map.
 The subdivision sold out in early 1978, less than a year after opening.

-Location of the Amberwood (Sutter Gate) neighborhood in Pleasanton, California.
+Map of the Amberwood neighborhood, commonly known as Sutter Gate, in Pleasanton, California.

 Pricing history